NithishCodes-2411/SplitWise-Clone/README.md

 # EquiSplit - Node.js

-This is the backend implementation of a Splitwise clone application built with Node.js.
-It provides the server-side functionality for managing groups, transactions, and settlements between users.
+This is the implementation of a Splitwise clone application built with Node.js.
+It provides client and server-side functionality for managing groups, transactions, and settlements between users.

 ## Features